 Sikhs only have custodians of the Guru Granth Sahib (granthi), and any Sikh is free to read the Guru Granth Sahib in the Gurdwara (Sikh Temple) or in their home.
 All people of all religions are welcome to the Gurdwara.
 A free community kitchen can be found at every Gurdwara which serves meals to all, community service is an important aspect of Sikhism.
 The most important religious center for the Sikhs is Harmandir Sahib (The Golden Temple) at Amritsar in Punjab.
 As the Vatican is to Catholics and Mecca to the Muslims so is The Golden Temple to Sikhs.

 There is only One God.
 He is the same God for all people of all religions.

 The soul goes through cycles of births and deaths before it reaches the human form.
 The goal of our life is to lead an exemplary existence so that one may merge with God.
-Sikhs should remember God at all times and practice living a virtuous life according to the writings in the Guru Granth Sahib.
+Sikhs should always remember God and practice living a virtuous life according to the writings in the Guru Granth Sahib.

 Sikhism condemns such rituals as fasting, visiting places of pilgrimage, superstitions, worship of the dead, idol worship, etc.

 Sikhism preaches that people of different races, religions, or sex are all equal in the eyes of God.
 Sikhism teaches the full equality of men and women.